Skip to main content

 The Heaviest Animals

-The world's heaviest animals – presented in one well-arranged chart!
-Plus additional exciting infos!
-If we had simply made up a top ten list of the heaviest animals, neither the polar bear nor the leatherback sea turtle would appear in it.
-All ten slots would be occupied by whales exclusively.
-That's true!
+And there's more thrilling information!
+If we had just created a top ten list of the heaviest animals, neither the polar bear nor the leatherback sea turtle would make the cut.
+Every position would be filled solely by whales.
+It's a fact!

-But why?
-The blue whale is not the only heavy whale.
-Right whales such as the North Pacific right whale, the southern right whale, the North Atlantic right whale, and the Greenland right whale (to mention just a few) are much heavier than all the other animals, too.
-They weigh between 50 and 100 tons.
-That's why we've picked records from the most diverse animal orders and genera.
+But what’s the reason behind this?
+The blue whale isn’t the only massive whale.
+Other right whales, including the North Pacific right whale, the southern right whale, the North Atlantic right whale, and the Greenland right whale (just to name a few) are also significantly heavier than all other animals.
+They can weigh anywhere from 50 to 100 tons.
+This is why we’ve selected records from a variety of animal orders and genera.

 Top 20 Heaviest Animals in the World